Phoebe Bridgers: Artistry and themes

-Bridgers' musical style has been described as mainly indie rock, indie folk, emo-folk, and indie pop.
+Bridgers's musical style has been variously categorized as indie rock, indie folk, emo-folk, indie emo and indie pop.
 It often centers acoustic guitar, and incorporates atmospheric strings, production and electronic instrumentation.
 Her music has been described as "anxious", "melancholy" and "haunting".
 Themes include death, trauma, therapy, depression and strained relationships, "undercut by her dry wit" and "straightforward delivery."
-Several of Bridgers' songs are about personal issues.
+Several of Bridgers's songs are about personal issues.
 For example, "Kyoto" was inspired by her relationship with her father, while "Motion Sickness" and "ICU" are about past breakups.
 Her complex storytelling and use of evocative imagery, such as in "Garden Song", have also been commended.

 Bridgers has cited Elliott Smith as one of her favorite artists and the biggest influence on her songwriting and production style.
 Her song "Punisher" explores her meeting Smith if he were still alive.
-Other musical influences include bluegrass music, Bright Eyes, the Replacements, Blake Mills, Tom Waits, Avril Lavigne, The Beatles, Jackson Browne, Taylor Swift and Nine Inch Nails.
+Other musical influences include bluegrass music, Bright Eyes, the Replacements, Blake Mills, Tom Waits, Avril Lavigne, the Beatles, Jackson Browne, Taylor Swift and Nine Inch Nails.
 Her music often features a wide variety of popular culture references — the writing of author Joan Didion, ASMR videos, television series Fleabag, and true crime podcast My Favorite Murder were all influential in the making of Punisher.

-In 2021, she received the Libera Awards as both Best Live/Livestream Act and Record of the Year 2021 for her album Punisher (Dead Oceans) by the American Association of Independent Music (A2IM).

-Both of Bridgers' albums contain Halloween-themed visual motifs, with the album covers of Stranger in the Alps and Punisher containing ghost and skeleton imagery respectively.
+Both of Bridgers's albums contain Halloween-themed visual motifs, with the album covers of Stranger in the Alps and Punisher containing ghost and skeleton imagery respectively.
 She is known for wearing variations of a skeleton onesie, inspired by her reported love for "creepy and corny stuff".
 Her fans are often referred to as "Pharbs", a play on Nicki Minaj fans calling themselves "Barbs".